CSC 316 — Data Structures

 Submission: Students must submit their assignments as PDF or Word files using the submit facility.
 The deadline for submission is midnight (Eastern time) on the day due.
 Any deadline extensions are up to the discretion of the instructor, and will be announced to the whole class.
 Extensions may be provided to individual students only in advance of the submission deadline and only under extenuating circumstances.

 Late Submission: No late assignments will be accepted and no partial credit will be given for late assignments without a valid excuse.

 Cheating: Homework and projects are individual assignments and students are required to submit their own solutions.
 All students are bound by the University's academic integrity policies (refer to the relevant section below).

-Her office hours are: Monday and Wednesday from 12:00-1:00 pm in 1211F EB2, or you may contact her to arrange for an online chat or video call at a mutually convenient time.
+Her office hours are 1-3pm on Tuesdays at 1211F EB2, or you may contact her to arrange for an online chat or video call at a mutually convenient time.

 Feel free to contact the TA for any questions about the course.